IATF arenas have 4 throwing lines:

 1. When a thrower prepares for their throw, their back foot must begin completely behind the blue line.

-1. The front of the blue line is measured at 220” from the subframe of the target, as if the face boards reached all the way to the ground:
+2. The edge of the blue line nearest the target is measured at 220" (559 cm) from the subframe of the target, as if the subframe reached all the way to the ground.

-1. This means that measured from the centre of the black line there should be 26” on the left and 26” on the right if it is split evenly from the centre of the bullseye.
+1. This means that measured from the center of the blue line there should be 26" (66 cm) on the left and 26" (66 cm) on the right, split evenly from the center of the bullseye.

-2. The line should be dotted to illustrate it is not always in use.
+4. The blue line should be dotted to illustrate it is not always in use.

-1. The Yellow line is the visual separation of throwers and spectators;
+The Yellow Perimeter line is a visual separation between throwers and spectators.

-2. If you are not in the lanes competing, you are not to cross the yellow line.
+2. People not competing in the current match are not to cross the yellow line.

 The following diagram represents a bird’s eye view of a single axe throwing lane, with all the lines painted on the ground.
 All measurements are taken from the back of the plywood backboard as if it reached all the way to the ground.